Palinurus elephas: Reproduction

 The breeding season is in September and October, with the female brooding the reddish eggs.
 These eggs hatch about six months later in the spring as flattened, leaf-shaped, planktonic larvae (phyllosoma larvae).
 P. elephas goes through ten phyllosoma stages and a puerulus stage before adulthood.

 Diet

 It is nocturnal and feeds on small worms, crabs or dead animals, hiding in rock crevices or caves during the day.

 Uses

 It is a much sought-after delicacy and is widely caught for food around the Mediterranean Sea and the Atlantic coasts of Morocco, Portugal, Spain and southern France, mostly with lobster pots.
-It is also caught less intensively off the Atlantic Coasts of England and Ireland.
+It is also caught less intensively off the Atlantic Coasts of Britain and Ireland.
 There are also small fisheries for this species on the west coast of Scotland, employing tangle nets or lobster pots.
 Palinurus elephas is the main ingredient of most lobster dishes around the Mediterranean shores, like the Menorcan caldereta de langosta (see lobster stew).